dantemogrim/Missing-Kitty-Mystery/solutions/solutions.md

 <br>

 6. Through Rip's statement you'll want to look for a cat called ```Short Valley Medium```.
 Same procedure goes here.
 First you'll have to search their name in the ```cats```table followed by using their "id"/"cat_id" to able to read their statement in ```ìnterviews```
-*Following queries will get you on the right path*
+*Following queries will get you on the right path:*
 ```sql
 SELECT *
 FROM cats